Reform Derby: 2023 elections

 Its candidates were the only Reform councillors to be elected in the entire country in that years local elections.

-In May 2023, the party's leader, Alan Graves, was elected Mayor of Derby, beating the Labour Party candidate by 1 vote.
+In May 2023, the party's leader, Alan Graves, was elected by councillors as Mayor of Derby, beating the Labour Party candidate by 1 vote.
 That party's councillors, 23 of the total of 51, walked out of the council chamber in protest.